-Services that are covered for you What you must pay when you get these services Out-of-Network Deductible may apply.
+Services that are covered for you What you must pay when you get these services Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
+Prior Authorization may be required.
 20% coinsurance for Medicare-covered dialysis supplies.
-Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
-In-Network Deductible applies.
+Prior Authorization may be required.
 20% coinsurance for Medicare-covered home support services.
-Out-of-Network Deductible may apply.
-20% coinsurance for Medicare-covered home support services.
 Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," see Chapter 12 of this document.
 Skilled nursing facilities are sometimes called "SNFs.")
-In-Network For Medicare-covered admissions, per admission: \$0 copay per day, for days 1 to 20, \$196 copay per day, for days 21 to 50, and \$0 copay per day, for days 51 to 100 for Medicare-covered skilled nursing facility care.
+For Medicare-covered admissions, per admission: \$0 copay per day, for days 1 to 20, \$196 copay per day, for days 21 to 50, and \$0 copay per day, for days 51 to 100 for Medicare-covered skilled nursing facility care.
 You pay all costs for each day after day 100.

-You are covered for 100 days per admission/per stay.
+Services that are covered for you What you must pay when you get these services You are covered for 100 days per admission/per stay.
 No prior hospital stay is required.

-Covered services include but are not limited to:

-- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
+Prior Authorization may be required.
+Covered services include but are not limited to: • Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services • Physical therapy, occupational therapy, and speech therapy • Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors.) • Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-All other components of blood are covered beginning with the first pint used. - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by - Physician/Practitioner services

-Generally, you will get your SNF care from network facilities.
+All other components of blood are covered beginning with the first pint used.
+Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs • X-rays and other radiology services ordinarily provided by SNFs • Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services Generally, you will get your SNF care from network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.

-- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) - A SNF where your spouse is living at the time you leave the hospital
+Cost shares are applied starting on the first day of admission and do not include the day of discharge. • A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) disentinge. • A SNF where your spouse is living at the time you leave the hospital